 Manufacture Your Day by EXPECTING THE VERY BEST

 I am not going to lie, when I started my business, it was tough.
-There were times when I didn’t know how to pay the rent next month but somehow it always worked out.
+There were times when I didn’t know how to pay the next month’s rent but somehow it always worked out.

 Here are just some of the things I have done to move forward: